 Day 1 is online, so you don't have to be in Revelstoke.
-You can complete the classroom component of the course at your own convenience (doesn't have to be this day) before a 2 hour long Zoom call from 5pm to 7pm.
+You can complete the classroom component of the course at your own convenience in the weeks prior to the course before a 2 hour long Zoom call from 5pm to 7pm.
 On the call we will discuss current conditions and make plans for the field day.

-Day 2 we will meet at the Rogers Pass Discovery Centre at 8am (or an alternate location near Revelstoke if conditions require, so please don't stay in Golden), ready to spend the day in the field.
+Day 2 we will meet at the Rogers Pass Discovery Centre at 8am or an alternate location near Revelstoke if conditions require (please don't stay in Golden), ready to spend the day in the field.
 The second day we will apply the theory learnt online, focusing on the following skills: